In this part of the onboarding journey, you learn about the preparation necessary before you can log into the system for the first time.

-Click on the Get started link in your welcome email to navigate to Admin Console.
-If you can not find the email, open a browser directly to Admin Console at
+Click the Get started link in your welcome email to navigate to Admin Console.
+If you cannot find the email, open a browser directly to Admin Console at

 Select Administrators from the Users card to verify that you are a system administrator.

-Once you click on Administrators from the Users card, you can search by entering your Adobe ID email, username, first, or last name.
+After you click Administrators from the Users card, you can search by entering your Adobe ID email, username, first, or last name.